 The organisation does not and will not create a list of books, songs, movies, website or apps we can or cant use. (see w14 7/15 14)

-Instead, the video actually stated that we should be ‘cautious about using apps or visiting websites not provided by the organization’.
-This is wise, and is something each Christian should use his bible trained conscience to do.
+Instead, the video actually stated that we should ‘be cautious about using apps or visiting websites not provided by the organization’.
+This is wise, and is something each Christian should use their bible trained conscience to do.